Conception After an Abortion – Is It Possible?

 Is It Easy to Get Pregnant After an Abortion?

-Abortion doesn’t affect the fertility of a woman and the ovulation process resumes after an abortion.
+‘Can you get pregnant after abortion?’ is a pretty common question women think of at least once in their lifetime.
+To tell you the truth – abortion doesn’t affect the fertility of a woman, and the ovulation process resumes after an abortion.
 This means that getting pregnant after an abortion is very much possible.
+One thing to note here is that having an abortion may slightly increase the chance of preterm delivery in future pregnancies.
 However, when an abortion is done in an improper way, it may lead to complications like trauma to the bladder and intestines and long-term damage to the reproductive system in rare cases.
-More than these, it is an infection which can clog the tubes later These complications mainly arise if the surgeon is unskilled or lacks the necessary tools to carry out the procedure.
+More than these, it is an infection which can clog the tubes later.
+These complications mainly arise if the surgeon is unskilled or lacks the necessary tools to carry out the procedure.

 How Soon Can I Conceive After an Abortion?

 Are you thinking, “When can I conceive after an abortion?”
-We’ll tell you.
-As soon as ovulation resumes after the abortion, you can conceive again.
+Let us tell you—as soon as ovulation resumes after the abortion, you can conceive again.
 If you haven’t used birth control measures, in rare cases, you can get pregnant within 7-10 days if you are ovulating.
 But, this is not recommended as the body needs to heal itself.